 The Shareholder Communication Policy and the strategies outlined above and detailed in the policy facilitate effective two-way communication with investors.

 Company website

-Oliver's website is at www.oliversrealfood.com. au and is regularly kept up-to-date to maintain effective communication with Shareholders and other stakeholders.
+Oliver's website is at https://olivers.com.au/investors and is regularly kept up-to-date to maintain effective communication with Shareholders and other stakeholders.

 The following information is available on the website: